autorope/donkeycar/install/ansible/README.md

 - Optional:
   - `ping raspberrypi` to get ip
-  - set 'ansible_host=IP' in hosts for first run if host is not reachable by hostname
+  - use -e 'ansible_host=IP' with ansible-playbook aommand for first run if host is not reachable by hostname
   - update known hosts

 ```bash